segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 3. Give your destination a name and enter the account credentials for a user that has read and write permissions.
 Click **Save**.
 4. After you've given your destination a name and entered your credentials, click **Next**.
 5. On the *Getting started with Segment* page, click **Define Model**.
-6. [Create a SQL query that defines your model](/docs/unified-profiles/create-sql-traits){:target="_blank"} After you've created a model, Segment uses your model to map data to your Reverse ETL destinations.
+6. Create a SQL query that defines your model.
+After you've created a model, Segment uses your model to map data to your Reverse ETL destinations.

 <ol style="counter-reset: none;">
   <li value="7" markdown=1>
   Click **Preview** to return 10 records from your warehouse.
 When you've verified that your records return as expected, click **Next**.